patrickbwarren/transam-triton/EMULATOR.md

 reinitialised by the emulated UV erase step).

-The details of the EPROM programmer emulation are a little complicated
-    although only the bare minimum functionality of the Intel 8255 programmable peripheral interface (PPI) chip is emulated to meet the needs of the EPROM programmer.
+The details of the EPROM programmer emulation are a little complicated although only the bare minimum functionality of the Intel 8255 programmable peripheral interface (PPI) chip has been emulated to meet the needs of the EPROM programmer.
 For completeness these details are given here.